uidaholib/spec-docs/content/processing/resource-record.md

 {% capture text %}
 **NOTE:** Be sure to add three or more subjects.
 One MUST be a subject by Archives West.
 Consult colleagues for more information.
 {% endcapture %}
 {% include alert.html text=text color="warning" %}

+Typically "Idaho" is used.
+You can find this using Browse:

+{% include figure.html img="subjects.png" alt="" caption="" %}

+Enter "Idaho" into the Filter by text box in the upper left corner.

+{% include figure.html img="subjectsbrowse.png" alt="" caption="" %}

+In the Source list on the left, select the option from archiveswest.
+This will leave you with one result to choose.

+{% include figure.html img="subjectidaho.png" alt="" caption="" %}

+Click "Link" to add this subject to your resource record.

+{% include figure.html img="subjectlink.png" alt="" caption="" %}

 ---
 ### Notes